Just enter your email below to get the PDF for the Paleo 101:

 Eat when you’re hungry and don’t stress if you skip a meal or even two.
 You don’t have to eat three square meals a day, do what feels most natural.

 Eliminate external stressors in your life as much as possible and sleep at least 8 hours per night.
 Try to wakeup without an alarm and to go to bed when it gets dark.

 Don’t over-exercise, keep your training sessions short and intense and do them only a few times per week.
 Take some extra time off if you feel tired.
 Consider short and intense sprinting sessions instead of very long cardio sessions.

 Consider supplementing with vitamin D and probiotics.
 Levels of magnesium, iodine and vitamin K2 should also be optimized.
 Iodine can be obtained from seaweeds.
 You probably don’t need a multivitamin or other supplements.

 Play in the sun, have fun, laugh, smile, relax, discover, travel, learn and enjoy life like a daring adventure!

 P.S.
 Take a look at the Paleo Recipe Book.
-It's a cookbook we've created to help you cook the best Paleo food.
+It's a Cookbook we've created to help you prepare the best Paleo food.
 It contains 350+ recipes and covers everything you'll need.
-Click here for more info.

 Articles and information on this website may not be copied, reprinted, or redistributed without written permission.